graffititracker/ym4r_gm/README.md

 >	@map.overlay_init GMarker.new([35.12878, -110.578],:title => "Hello!")
 >	@map.record_init @map.add_overlay(GMarker.new([35.12878, -110.578],:title => "Hello!"))

 While *center_zoom_init*, *control_init* or *overlay_init* (and generally all the GMap methods which end in *init*) are one of the rare convenience methods that do not output JavaScript, the *add_overlay* does.
-Actually, if you look at the code of the GMap class, you won't find any +add_overlay+ method, although in the documentation of the GMap2 class from the Google Maps API documentation, you will find something about the +addOverlay+ JavaScript method.
+Actually, if you look at the code of the GMap class, you won't find any +add_overlay+ method, although in the documentation of the google.maps.Map class from the Google Maps API documentation, you will find something about the +addOverlay+ JavaScript method.
 In fact, when you call on a mapping object an unknow method, it is converted to a javascriptified version of it, along with its arguments, and a string of JavaScript code is output.
 So the *@map.add_overlay...* above is converted to *"map.addOverlay(new GMarker(GLatLng.new(35.12878, -110.578),{title:\"Hello!\"}))"*, which is then passed to the +record_init+ method of a Ruby GMap object to be later output along with the rest of the initialization code.
 Any arbitrary JavaScript code can be passed to the +record_init+ method.
 Note that 2 last lines of the previous code sample are strictly equivalent and since the +overlay_init+ version is a bit simpler, it should be preferred.

 ### Initialization of the map